Raymond RADIGUET (1903.1923)

 Two folio pages.
 1919.

-Former Irène Lagut collection.
+Formerly in the Irène Lagut collection.

 Timetable

-Instead of English words let's chew gum
+Instead of English words, let's chew gum

 Smile a little

-Aurore ate fickle
+Aurore ate fickle food

-The dunce cap looks great on your age
+The dunce cap suits your age perfectly

-We have time to blush during the holidays
+There's plenty of time to blush during the holidays

 The meeting place

-Elsewhere a sign
+Elsewhere, a sign

 Allows schoolchildren to stroll along the way!

-Skyscrapers envy my house of cards
+Skyscrapers envy my card houses

-Fingers numb from success
+Fingers numb from too many successes

-On which one lying evening you sit
+On which, one deceitful evening, you sit

 Conclusion

-Tired of lifting unruly hills
+Tired of moving unruly hills

-Now let the summer dress fade
+Now that the summer dress has faded

 I feel strong enough to return to the cities.